hsgweon/pipits/README.md

 ### B3.
 Process sequences

-> This is the final step involving clustering and assigning of taxonomy.
+> EXPLANATION: This is the final step involving clustering and assigning of taxonomy.

 ```sh
 pipits_process -i out_funits/ITS.fasta -o out_process